 Delivering personalized learning experiences

-Companies should reinvent themselves to deliver more personalized employee learning experiences based on roles, job profiles and competency-based assessments.
+German companies should reinvent themselves to deliver more personalized employee learning experiences based on roles, job profiles and competency-based assessments.
 Artificial intelligence and predictive analytics technologies can offer guidance by understanding employee profiles and then matching a person’s situation to available learning.

 One caveat: Using employee data for either current or future roles is complicated.
-Based on our research, about half of organizations’ workforces have concerns about data collection.
+Based on our research, about half of organizations’ workforces in Germany have concerns about data collection.
 Responsible leaders will develop their learning programs in a way that builds trust in how data is collected and used, and that focuses on outcomes that benefit employees as well as the business.

 Increasingly, informal learning opportunities—often on mobile devices—will supplant formal, classroom training.
 According to the “70/20/10” rule for the learner experience, companies should emphasize on-the-go learning, followed by lower percentages of social and formal learning.